JohnDCGSantos/EscalasUrg-nciaHospitalar/README.md

 - **Add Doctors:**
   - Use the "Add Doctors" option to include new professionals in the database, specifying their vacation dates.
 Ensure that the doctor's email matches the user's email for access to individual details.
 - **View Doctor List:**
-  - Access the complete list of doctors available for roster distribution.
+  - Access the complete list of doctors available for schedule distribution.
 - **View Doctor Details:**
   - Click on a doctor's name to see specific details, including vacation days, shifts, and more.
 - **Update and Delete Doctor:**
   - Within individual doctor details, use the options to update or delete information.
-- **Create Roster:**
+- **Create schedule:**
-  - Select a minimum of 14 doctors and choose start and end dates to generate an emergency roster.
+  - Select a minimum of 14 doctors and choose start and end dates to generate an emergency schedule.
-- **View Rosters:**
+- **View Schedules:**
-  - See the list of available rosters, organized by name, date, or shift.
-The list displays the title of the roster, representing the start and end dates.
+  - See the list of available schedules, organized by name, date, or shift.
+The list displays the title of the schedule, representing the start and end dates.
-- **View Roster Details:**
+- **View Schedules Details:**
-  - Click on the title of a roster to get a detailed view of the assigned doctors, their shifts, and corresponding dates.
+  - Click on the title of a chedule to get a detailed view of the assigned doctors, their shifts, and corresponding dates.
 - **PDF Download of Roster:**
-  - Within the roster view, download the roster in PDF format.
+  - Within the schedule view, download the schedule in PDF format.
-- **Delete Roster:**
+- **Delete Schedule:**
-  - Remove rosters that are no longer needed.
+  - Remove schedules that are no longer needed.

-Remember that hospital rules are automatically applied during roster generation.
+Remember that hospital rules are automatically applied during schedule generation.
 For a more personalized experience or additional adjustments, contact us.

 To get started, sign up and log in to the application.